PDDStudio/tinyIFTTT/README.md

 #tinyIFTTT
 A tiny, lightweight, easy to use and customize IFTTT (if this, then that) server and (Android) client.
+The ideal thing for hackers and home-automation freaks.

 ###What is IFTTT?